 What is LinkedIn Premium?

-LinkedIn is a platform where individuals can connect and maintain a professional presence online.
-The platform offers free accounts for those just wanting a page.
+LinkedIn offers free accounts for those just wanting a page.
 However, those who are job hunting or are in certain professions such as sales, may want more than what the free profile offers.

 Another powerful feature of LinkedIn is the Recommendations section.
 Recommendations about you from others in the field add a powerful message to your page.
 This is another area where a LinkedIn profile can present a broader image of you personally and your skill level to potential employers.

 After all, these are things that can not be communicated through a traditional resume.
-As a courtesy, if you ask someone to write a recommendation for you, you should return the favor.
+As a courtesy, if you ask someone to write a recommendation for you, you should return the favour.